-Arranging your ceremony: You must contact the Register Office in the district where the venue/register office is located to book your required date and time.
+To arrange your ceremony, you must contact the Register Office in the district where your venue is located to book your required date and time.
 You must also make an appointment with your local Register Office to complete the legal documentation.

 Civil ceremonies at Rochdale Register Office

-If you're planning a civil ceremony, Rochdale Register Office will be an ideal setting.
+If you're planning a civil ceremony, Rochdale Register Office is an ideal setting.
 It's located in Rochdale's world famous grade one Gothic Town Hall and is renowned for its unique architecture.
+Ceremonies take place:

 - Full access for disabled people and pushchairs.